When is Cameron Norrie playing at French Open 2023?

 Advertisement

-Norrie, who is seeded 14th at the French Open, will play France’s Benoit Paire.
-Paire, 34, is currently ranked at 149 having previously seen a high of 18 in the ATP rankings back in January 2016.
+Norrie, who is seeded 14th at the French Open, will play France’s Lucas Pouille in the second round of the tournament.

-The Frenchman suffered a severe drop in form during the Covid-19 years but has previously reached the fourth round of his home Grand Slam.
-He has also reached the final 16 of Wimbledon and US Open.
-The right-handed tennis star has three career titles to his name and this will be the third time the pair have met on the court.

-Norrie has won both of their previous meetings, the first of which took place in 2019 at the Auckland Open and the second of which was at the 2022 US Open.
+The British star was booed after he celebrated his first round win over Pouille’s compatriot and is therefore unlikely to be relishing the thought of taking on another home-grown talent.
+Pouille, 29, came through the qualifiers beating Tomas Machac, Tseng Chin-hsin and Jurif Rodionov on his way to making the first round where he once again faced Rodionov.

 Advertisement